Making Sense of Post-Election Ukraine

 Utrikesmagasinet is an independently edited online magazine, owned by the Swedish Institute of International Affairs (UI).
 The mission of UI is to inform and enrich the public debate by promoting interest in and knowledge of foreign affairs and international relations.
-Managing editor and publisher of Utrikesmagasinet is Bitte Hammargren, who is also a Turkey and Middle East analyst at UI.
+Managing editor and publisher of Utrikesmagasinet is Bitte Hammargren, who is also leader of the MENA programme at UI.
 According to the editorial rules of Utrikesmagasinet writers are responsible for the content of their articles.
 We mostly publish articles in Swedish only, but on this page you find our recently published articles in English.